Rote Island

-Rote Island (Pulau Rote, also spelled Roti) is an island of Indonesia, part of the East Nusa Tenggara province of the Lesser Sunda Islands.
+Rote Island (Pulau Rote, also called Roti) is an island of Indonesia, part of the East Nusa Tenggara province of the Lesser Sunda Islands.
 According to legend, this island got its name accidentally when a lost Portuguese sailor arrived and asked a farmer where he was.
 The surprised farmer, who could not speak Portuguese, introduced himself, "Rote".
+About 80% of the people of Rote Island in Indonesia are Christian.
+Christianity is an important part of the community.